curv3d/curv/ideas/colour/Colour.md

 Colours
 =======
 In Visual Curv, Colours are abstract values.
-This means that their representation is hidden by the standard API.
+This means their representation is hidden by the standard API.
 You call a function to construct a Colour.
 When a Colour is printed, in textual form you see a call to a Colour constructor function, not a list or record literal.

 Colours are graphical values.
 When a colour is displayed as console output, or in a value browser, either alone or as part of a data structure, we attempt